eengl/ncepvpn/README.md

 # ncepvpn

-## Synopsis
+## Introduction

-`ncepvpn` is a Bash shell script wrapper for connecting to NOAA/NCEP's VPN.
-The script uses `openconnect`, an open source Cisco AnyConnect SSL VPN compatible client.
-Normally, establishing a VPN connection via `openconnect` requires the user to have sudo access.
-This package will also install sudoer rules to allow the user to run `ncepvpn` and `openconnect` without sudo access.
+`ncepvpn` is a Bash shell script wrapper for [OpenConnect](https://www.infradead.org/openconnect/) for the purposes of connecting to NOAA/NCEP's VPN.
+The script provides an easy-to-use interface rather then using OpenConnect directly.
+Since OpenConnect requires `sudo` access, this package also includes sudo rules that allow user's to run openconnect without directly invoking sudo.

-## Motivation

-Cisco's AnyConnect client for 64-bit Linux simply does not work for NOAA/NCEP's VPN.
+**IMPORTANT:** NCEP VPN hostname information is purposely excluded from this package as it is not for public knowledge.

 ## Supported Operating Systems

-The following 64-bit Linux operating systems have been tested:
+The following Linux operating systems have been tested:

 * CentOS/RHEL 6.x, 7.x, 8.x
 * Rocky 8.x